WHAT IS AN ENLARGED PROSTATE AND HOW CAN YOU DEFEAT IT?

 HOW CAN YOU CHECK WHETHER YOU HAVE AN ENLARGED PROSTATE?

 The diagnose of an enlarged prostate should be done by an expert urologist it is easy to see through a simple blood test and through an ultrasound of the urinary tract.
-There are also questionnaires such as the International Prostate Symptoms Score- IPSS, that you can fill and you will be able to see for yourself how bad your situation is and seek treatment.
+There are also questionnaires such as the International Prostate Symptoms Score- IPSS, that you can fill and you will be able to see for yourself how bad your situation is and seek for treatment.